builtbybrayne/salarydates/README.md

 The project uses [Composer](https://getcomposer.org/) for dependency management and autoloading.
 Loaded libraries are in the `/vendor` directory.

+Generated report files are written to the `/report` directory by default, unless a file is manually specified.

 The main executable is `./salarydates`.
 This readme can be found at `README.md`.

 	.